TerrificTable/2bQue.py/README.md

 and then execute the run.bat file, it installes all the required libs and auto starts the 2bque.py file

 # Functions
+  - Queue Length
+  - Players in Queue
+  - Players on Server
+  - Skin Downloader (it doesnt actualy download the skin it just opens the skin in a new browser tab)

 # Credits
 The webside to get skins: [minotar](https://minotar.net)